 Be Careful You Don’t Violate Your Probation

-As criminal defense attorneys in Clearwater Florida, we are often asked questions about probation.
+As criminal defense attorneys in Clearwater Florida, we are often asked the question if it is okay to drink alcohol while on probation.
 If you have been sentenced to probation in Florida it is crucial that you abide by each and every term of the probation to avoid a trip back to jail.
 While some terms may seem unnecessarily restrictive, it is important to remember that until you complete your probationary period you remain under court supervision.

 Probation may be ordered in addition to a term of incarceration or in lieu of a term of incarceration in Florida.
 Often, a defendant is actually sentenced to a term of incarceration which is then suspended by the court.
 The defendant is then required to complete a term of probation instead of actually serving the jail time ordered by the court.
 Keep in mind, however, that you can be ordered to serve the entire suspended sentence if you violate your probation.